 “I also had Polio.
 But I was stricken at the age of 4, a year before the “Iron Lung” was invented and a decade before the “Sauk Vaccine”.
 My parents were poor.
 So, I was sent away to a Sanitarium while I was contagious.

 There, I was condemned to a bed, legs shackled in irons, denied physical therapy, because there was no hope for a cure of childhood Polio.
 A child stricken with Polio was doomed to a life of pain and despair.
 After the contagious period was over, I was sent back home.
 Except, I refused to believe that my normal life was over.

-I intuitively began a regimen of physical therapy on my own.
-When I pursued my own physical therapy against all odds, I noticed small improvements in my legs.
+I intuitively began a regimen of physical therapy on my own, against all odds, I noticed small improvements in my legs.
 I was encouraged by continuous progress, until one day, I could stand.
 Then, I struggled to put one leg in front of the other.
 In a few years, I could walk and attended school with my friends.
-When I graduated from college, I became a Social Worker,
+When I graduated from college, I became a Social Worker.

 With that being said, the stranger turned and walked away without a limp or cane.

 My friend was in awe of this man’s story.
 Like FDR, he was testimony to the power of the human spirit, perseverance, and Faith.
 The stranger transferred his life-changing convictions on a one-on-one basis to others – to lift them out of their hopelessness.
 FDR’s relentless optimism provided hope to a nation during the Great Depression and guidance during WWII.
 Both men’s lives proved that challenges are overcome by perseverance of will and confidence in a Power Higher than themselves.
 And that neither privilege nor poverty are a help or a hindrance.